Scroll to top

 Important Warnings

 • Do not travel after dark.
 Night movement in Kinshasa significantly elevates all risk categories.
+This is a hard operational rule rather than a precaution.

 FAQ